jhumelsine/jhumelsine.github.io/_posts/2024-04-02-interpreter-design-pattern-grammars.md

 The first sentence frames our mind for the verb/simile parsing, and when we get to the second sentence, we don’t realize that’s it’s really the noun/verb parsing until we hit the last word.
 The verb/simile parsing no longer makes sense, and we need to reparse it mentally.

 # Programming Language Grammars
-Natural languages came first, and then their grammar rules came later.
+Spoken languages came first, and then their grammar rules came later.
 It’s like physicists observing natural phenomena and then creating models that formalize their observations.
 The constant evolution of natural language is what leads to ambiguity, irregular forms, backtracking, etc.

 Programming languages must be deterministic.
 They can’t contain ambiguity, irregular forms, backtracking, etc. The behavior of every program must be clear and obvious.
 It would be disastrous if the same program exhibited different behaviors each time it’s executed.
 I know there are exceptions, such as random algorithms, concurrency issues and such.
 I’m more interested in language features that are intended to be deterministic.

 Programming language grammars are defined using [context-free grammars](https://en.wikipedia.org/wiki/Context-free_grammar).
 Context-free grammars originate from [automata theory](https://en.wikipedia.org/wiki/Automata_theory) with the mathematical rigor that comes with the theory.
-[Pushdown automata](https://en.wikipedia.org/wiki/Pushdown_automaton) are the types of theoretical machines that accept context-free grammars.
+[Pushdown automata](https://en.wikipedia.org/wiki/Pushdown_automaton) are the types of theoretical machines that accept (operate upon) context-free grammars.

 Automata theory is indifferent to programming languages.
 But it turns out that program language designers can leverage that theory in practice.
 The theory provides a rigorous foundation upon which program languages can be constructed.
 For example, programming languages are defined using context-free grammars and parsers are implemented as pushdown automata.
 They are two sides of the same coin.
 This is why parsers can be autogenerated from grammars.